 Creating intangible value provides fundamental opportunities to change consumer behavior without having to adjust the real value of your product/service—Sutherland discusses multiple examples of companies building intangible value as a substitute for using up labor or limited resources.

 Although the way the intangible value was created varied throughout the companies, they all did one thing: increased the value of a product without doing anything to the actual product.

 Adjusting your product or service’s intangible value within your marketing strategy can provide efficient and cost saving methods to increase the overall value.

 Are you using an outdated or ineffective marketing strategy?
-Download our Marketing Plan for Growth to get started developing your content marketing strategy and showing your true value.
+Download our Digital Marketing Guide to Growth to get started developing your content marketing strategy and showing your true value.

 Get thought-provoking and actionable insights to improve how your firm makes a connection with your customers.